RaulMrSouza/Bollinger-Buy/README.md

 # Bollinger-Buy
-Trade recommendations for BOVESPA stocks based on Bollinger Bands and Volume
+Trade recommendations on stocks based on Bollinger Bands and Volume